 If you want colour, add some annuals into the original mix so you can get vibrant blues, reds and purples tout suite.
 Most meadow seed mixes do include one annual - Yellow Rattle – a bit of a star whose merits I discuss elsewhere.

 If you're planting plugs it's pretty straightforward; again, just make sure plug plants don't have to compete with grass when they are getting established.
 We recommend 5 per square metre.

 Whether you're using seed or plug plants, don't let them dry out.
 As the weather gets less reliable this is becoming more and more important, particularly when seeding / planting in spring.

 Whether you’re sowing / planting in autumn or spring, you can slip into your annual maintenance regime straight away.
 Traditionally meadows were cut as soon as the Rattle went to seed in midsummer.
 Although this will give you nice hay, most of our clients are more concerned with the look and/or ecological value of their meadow areas.
-If you are, ideally, cut in sections from the end of July.
+If you are, ideally, cut in sections from the end of July until early September.
 If you can only give it one go, wait until mid August.
 The odd Knapweed will still be in flower.

 Whenever you do cut it, and whatever you cut it with – scythe, topper, automatic scythe, lawnmower set to its highest level – you must take the hay off.
 It’s the easiest way of reducing soil fertility, which is a constant battle – less fertility, more flowers, fewer weeds and less aggressive grasses.
 You can use the hay to seed different areas too, by just spreading it around on the bare soil.